Vietnam Culinary Tour – Join Us on a Vietnam Food Adventure

-Our Vietnam Culinary Tour, scheduled for 20 days in June-July, will explore the regional cuisines of Vietnam, from Saigon (Ho Chi Minh City) and the Mekong Delta in the south, and Hoi An and Hue in the centre, to Hanoi and the mountain food of Sapa and Bac Ha in the north.
+Our Vietnam Culinary Tour will explore the regional cuisines of Vietnam, from Saigon (Ho Chi Minh City) and the Mekong Delta in the south, Hoi An and Hue in Central Vietnam, to Hanoi and the mountain food of Sapa and Bac Ha in the north.
 We’d love you to come discover Vietnamese cuisine with us.

-UPDATE 8 May 2017: Don’t miss out!
-We have a limited number of spots left on our small group 20-day Vietnam Culinary Tour (21 June-10 July 2017) taking in Saigon, the Mekong Delta, Dalat, Hoi An, Hue, Sapa and Bac Ha, with an optional 1-/2-night Halong Bay cruise at the end.
+Don’t miss out!
+We have a limited number of spots left on our small group 22-day Vietnam Culinary Tour (21 June-12 July 2017) taking in Saigon, the Mekong Delta, Dalat, Hoi An, Hue, Sapa and Bac Ha, with an optional 2-night Halong Bay cruise at the end.
 Scroll through the images above for inspiration and scroll down for details and prices.

 We’ll be travelling with Vietnam Airlines between several destinations, private luxury vans between others, and we’ll do a jaw-dropping leg on the north-south Reunification Express train between Danang and Hue, and a memorable overnight sleeper train from Hanoi to Lao Cai for Sapa.
 All domestic flights, trains and other transport are included in the price.

 Need further inspiration?
 See Terence’s beautiful time-lapse of dancing boats at sunset in Hoi An.
 Click through to read the testimonials of participants who have done our Cambodia culinary tours and travel and food writing and photography retreats and feedback from clients of our bespoke trips.
 Click through to this post to find out why Ho Chi Minh City is still called Saigon.